anvayyamijala/Nutrition-Label/README.md

 # Nutrition-Label
+Typography is the art of styling text to be easily readable and suit its purpose.
-Using CSS skills to build a nutrition label
+In this project, I've used typography to build a nutrition label webpage.
+Learnt how to style text, adjust line height, and position text using CSS.